 If the Credit Union based the denial on a net present value calculation, notice must include the specific inputs used in the net present value calculation.

 Loss Mitigation Appeals.
-If a member appeals the Credit Union’s loss mitigation decision the Credit Union must:
+If a member appeals the Credit Union’s loss mitigation decision, the Credit Union must:

 Provide an independent evaluation of the loss mitigation application;